neilenns/vatsim-plan-verifier/README.md

 ### Other verifications

-* **Is the aircraft a heavy?** This check throws a warning if the aircraft is a heavy, reminding the controller to ensure the departure is assigned a runway that can accomodate heavy aircraft (e.g. 10R/28L at KPDX).
+* **Is the aircraft a heavy?** This check throws a warning if the aircraft is a heavy and the departure airport has specific runway assignments for heavy aircraft (e.g. 10R/28L at KPDX).